olljanat/docker-ubisecure/ubisecure-ldap/README.md

 # ubisecure-ldap
-This folder contains dockerfile which will install OpenLDAP to CentOS 7 and include Ubisecure SSO schemas to it.
+This folder contains dockerfile which will install OpenLDAP to Alpine Linux and include Ubisecure SSO schemas to it.

 # Docker
 ## Build